chrisguest75/shell_examples/36_git_querying/README.md

 TODO:
 * Use the github api to query PR https://cli.github.com/manual/gh_api
-* Iterate over PRs to get the data
-* Walkthrough GH commands - commit PR through the cmdline only.

 ## Git Extras
 Git extras are a set of helpers for git